Robb Thomas

-Robb Douglas Thomas (born March 29, 1966) is an American former professional football wide receiver in the National Football League (NFL) who played from 1989 to 1998.
+Robb Douglas Thomas (born March 29, 1966) is an American former professional football player who was a wide receiver in the National Football League (NFL) from 1989 to 1998.
+He played college football for the Oregon State Beavers.

 Early life

-Thomas graduated from Corvallis High School in Corvallis, Oregon in 1985 where he starred in football and track.
+Thomas graduated from Corvallis High School in Corvallis, Oregon, in 1985 where he starred in football and track.
 In his junior season at Corvallis High in 1983, Thomas helped lead the Corvallis Spartans to a 3A Oregon State Championship.

 College career

 At Oregon State University, Thomas set many records.
 He currently is second in "all purpose running yards" at OSU.
 His total of 3,379 yards for rushing, receiving and punt and kick-off returns during his career (1985–1988) is behind only that of Ken Carpenter's 3,903 yards from 1947 to 1949.
 His 230 yards vs. Akron in 1987 was a school record until broken by Mike Hass in 2004.